German attempts to colonise the Somali Coast: Hörnecke expedition in the Majerteen Sultanate

-In Aluula, near Cape Guardafui, an expedition group led by the government builder Gustav Hörnecke closed on 6 September 1885 a far-reaching friendship agreement with the local Sultan Bogor Osman Mahmoud Yusuf (1854-1927) from the Majerteen clan, who belong to the Darod clan family.
+In Aluula, near Cape Guardafui, an expedition group led by the government builder Gustav Hörnecke closed on 6 September 1885 a far-reaching friendship agreement with the local Sultan Bogor Osman Mahmoud Yusuf (1854–1927) from the Majerteen clan, who belonged to the Darod clan.

 The contract drawn up in German and Arabic (not in Somali) shows significant differences between the two language versions.
-While the German text refers to a protection treaty with the German Empire and land transfers to the German-East African Society, the Arabic text only mentions a treaty on friendship and support for society in the research and utilization of the hinterland.
+While the German text refers to a protection treaty with the German Empire and land transfers to the German-East African Society, the Arabic text only mentions a treaty on friendship and support for the society in the research and utilization of the hinterland.

 The area of Sultan Osman affected by the treaty should extend from cape westwards to Bender Ziada, about 400 kilometers east of Berbera, and southwards to Cape Ras Assuad (near Hobyo, in the Mudug region).
 However, according to the German version, the contract area extended to the gates of the already British Berbera.
 Inland, the contract area would each extend 20 day trips (i.e. about 600 kilometers deep and thus into Ogaden).